THE LIFE COACH WHO GUIDES

 Walk the Talk

 I have been in a transition, too!
-I apply to myself the transition strategy, tips, and practices that I share with my clients, including the Full Emotional Experience Work©, mindfulness practices, and body-heart-mind exploration programs.
-To gain more clarity in times of uncertainty, I take silent retreats at the Wuji House, the serene retreat cottage my partner and I offer in the scenic Texas Hill Country.
-My guidance programs get richer and more effective as I evolve through change.
+I apply to myself the transition strategy, tips, and practices that I share with my clients, including the Full Emotional Experience work, mindfulness practices, and body-heart-mind exploration programs.
+To gain more clarity in times of uncertainty, I take silent retreats at the Wuji House, the serene retreat cottage that my partner built himself in the scenic Texas Hill Country.
+My guidance program gets richer and more effective as I evolve through change.

 Life Transition Guidance